Overview

 Now that we have Nessus ready, we need to create a couple instances so Nessus can scan the network.

-Create 2 instances with the same security group and VPC as the Nessus instance:
+We will create 2 stock instances with the same security group and VPC as the Nessus instance:

 Edit Security Group

-In order to connect to the Linux based instances, add port 22 to allow SSH.
+In order to connect to the Linux based instances, add port 22 to allow SSH in the Security Group:

 Network Scanning